Pylons/deformdemo/README.rst

 Demonstration application for the `Deform <https://docs.pylonsproject.org/projects/deform/en/latest>`_ Python HTML form library.

 This application is tested on Python versions 3.6, 3.7, 3.8, and 3.9, and PyPy3.
-It is also tested on Python 3.9-dev but allowed to fail.

 Online version